Key Points

 The following five steps cover the basics for setting up organizational or process metrics:

 A word of warning: Set metrics carefully, or they could damage the business.
-For instance, a bus company with a metric based on how many buses complete routes on time could result in bus drivers speeding, jumping traffic lights, taking short cuts or missing skipping bus stops to make better time.
+For instance, a bus company with a metric based on how many buses complete routes on time could result in bus drivers speeding, jumping traffic lights, taking shortcuts, or skipping bus stops to make better time.
 Metrics should not encourage employees to take negative actions.

 Understand what data is needed and how to collect it